-- Explain transitive verbs and their purpose.
-Exposition: Transitive verb is followed by an action on an object.
-The word transitive can be taken to mean transfer, denoting that an action is transferred to someone or something, or to affect a person/object.
-Example: Can you please make tea?
-Make is a transitive verb.
-You cannot say, "Can you please make?"
-On the contrary, intransitive verbs are not followed by an action.
-For example: they played; we sang; he ran; she shouted, etc. Students to make sentences from verbs in Ex.
-A, individually. - 1.
-Tell the children to look at the table in their books.
+- Explain the difference between a transitive verb and an intransitive verb.
+Exposition: Write these two sentences on the board: Ariba is reading a book.
+Ariba is reading.
+In the first sentence, reading is used transitively, because there is an object (a book).
+In the second sentence, reading is used intransitively, without an object. - Explain that all the verbs in Exercises A and B are used transitively (SVO = Subject + Verb + Object).
+Move swiftly on to Exercise A and the substitution table. - 1.
+Ex.
+A. Tell the children to look at the table in their books.
 Explain that 'Give me the letter.' means the same as 'Give the letter to me.'
 Do not do more explanation than this, as this will be done in Ex.
 B. - 2.
 Read out some sentences from the Sample answers below.
 Pause so that the children have time to find the words and phrases as you do this. - 3.
 Read out some wrong sentences from the table as well.
 Get the children to say 'Right' or 'Wrong' while you do this, e.g. 'Give me a story.'
 'Lend me an email.'
-'Read me some fruit.' are wrong sentences.

-- 4. You can turn this into a team game, if you wish.
+'Read me some fruit.' are wrong sentences. - 4.
+You can turn this into a team game, if you wish.
 Get individuals from each team in turn to make sentences from the table.
 The other team must say 'Right.' or 'Wrong.' - 5.
 Put the class into pairs.
 Get them to make as many correct sentences as possible.
 Go round and help as necessary. - 6.
 Get the children to write 5 sentences in class or for homework. - Explain the difference between lent and borrowed.
 Exposition: to lend something means to give something to someone, expecting it to be returned back to you.
 To borrow something means to take something from someone, knowing that you need to return it to the lender.
 Sort students into pairs for Ex.
 B. after completion, each pair to share one sentence each. - For Ex.
 C, ask students to take a look at the words in word bank and talk about pictures to understand difference between given words.
 Exposition: The given words are reflexive pronouns.
 Singular reflexive pronouns include yourself, him-/herself, itself and myself.
 Plurals include: yourselves, themselves and ourselves.
 Reflexive pronouns are used when the object of a sentence is similar to the subject of sentence.
 For example, she studied astronomy herself.
 He learned French all by himself.
 The word ourselves indicates that the action was done by them and not someone else.
 Whereas, the term for ourselves denotes that something was done with a purpose that served the people doing it.
 From the pictures, wherever the sentence starts with We, the corresponding reflexive pronoun would be ourselves.
 Likewise, wherever the sentence starts with they, the reflexive pronoun would be themselves.